Paul St. John, LMT, CNST

 In 1978 Paul began teaching seminars in Neuromuscular Therapy, St. John Method, for which he has authored several training manuals and Home Study Video Programs.
 The NMT seminars will benefit massage therapists, physical therapists, occupational therapists, dentists, nurses, chiropractors, speech therapists, podiatrists, and mental health counselors.
 The courses will add new dimensions to analytical and treatment skills.

 In 1984 he started lecturing on the St. John Method of Neuromuscular Therapy.
-Some of these lectures include: Johns Hopkins, University of North Carolina, Kentucky Dental Society Convention, on posture and muscular spasms and how NMT was a significant piece of the puzzle to TMJ pain syndromes, Atlanta Cranio-Mandibular Society on the role of postural dysfunction in TMJ disorders, Duke University's Wellness Institute for a conference of medical professionals, Henry Ford Clinic, on migraines.
+Some of these lectures include: Johns Hopkins, University of North Carolina, Kentucky Dental Society Convention, on posture and muscular spasms and how NMT was a significant piece of the puzzle to TMJ pain syndromes, Atlanta Cranio-Mandibular Society on the role of postural dysfunction in TMJ disorders, Duke University's Wellness Institute for a conference of medical professionals, Henry Ford Health Systems, on migraines.

 A Thought Leader in Pain Management Techniques